 What is the Frontal Bone

-Frontal bone is one of the eight cranial bones that form the cranium.
-In Latin ‘frons’ stands for ‘forehead’, which gives the bone its name as it forms the smooth curve of the forehead.
-Along with forehead, the bone also partially forms the bony part of the nose, and the upper ridge and roof of the eye orbit.
-This unpaired bone supports and protects the delicate nervous tissues of the brain, supports several muscles of the head, and gives a characteristic shape to the skull.
+The frontal bone is one of the eight cranial bones.
+In Latin, ‘frons’ stands for ‘forehead’, which gives the bone its name as it forms the smooth curve of the forehead.
+Along with the forehead, the bone partially forms the bony part of the nose and the upper ridge and roof of the eye orbit.
+This unpaired bone supports and protects the brain’s delicate nervous tissues, supports several head muscles, and contributes to the characteristic shape of the skull.

 Where is the Frontal Bone Located

-The frontal bone is located in front of the skull, more specifically, above the nasal bones and in front of the parietal bones.
+The frontal bone is located at the front of the skull, above the nasal bones, and in front of the parietal bones.
 You can easily feel the bone by touching your forehead.